MattithyahuData/MattithyahuData.github.io/_posts/2021-11-23-Bank-Churn-Prediction.markdown

 *   **Decision Tree Classifier**
 *   **Random Forest Classifier**

-*   I put each classifier/model above in a list to iterate through to output accuracy scores.
+*   I put each classifier/model above in a list to iterate through to output accuracy scores.<br>

 ```python
 # Preparing algorithms in a list
 random_state = 23